-The dialog box contains a list of dashboards that have been shared with you and your own dashboards that are not currently part of your view.
+The Add Dashboard window lists the dashboards that have been shared with you and any of your private dashboards that are not currently part of your view.

-3. Click on a dashboard in the list to add it to your view.
+3. Click a dashboard in the list to add it to your view.